 Here are 12 social media etiquette tips and reminders…

-It is IMPOSSIBLE for you to agree with every person and account on social media.
++It is IMPOSSIBLE for you to agree with every person and account on social media.
 This world is filled with different perspectives which means sometimes you will have to agree to disagree.

-+At any point, you can un-follow any account/person on social media that triggers you or makes you feel bad about yourself.
++At any point, you can unfollow any account/person on social media that triggers you or makes you feel bad about yourself.
 Don’t feel bad about unfollowing people if you are making your emotional health a priority.

-If you leave a comment under someone’s post, know that you are putting yourself out there to a world of strangers.
-You’re taking a chance that someone may reply with a mean or judgmental comment.
++If you leave a comment under someone’s post, know that you are putting yourself out there to a world of strangers.
+You’re taking a chance that someone may reply with a mean or judgemental comment.
 If you’re confident, the reply won’t leave you unglued.
 If you are easily hurt or have a hard time knowing people disagree with you, you may want to hold off on leaving comments.

-If you believe in God, let Him be the judge of others and not you.
++If you believe in God, let Him be the judge of others and not you.

 +Social media is not the place to persuade strangers that what you believe is right and what they believe is wrong… even if what they believe is wrong.

-Avoid oversharing on social media.
++Avoid oversharing on social media.
 Before you post, tweet, or share anything, think about how others might interpret it.
 People can screenshot what you say and use it against you.
 People will make assumptions, gossip about you, and worst may never forgive you for things you posted.

 +If you choose to follow Marriage365 on social media, we will challenge you to look at other perspectives, think outside the box, push yourself to be uncomfortable and try new things.

-Stay away from bad mouthing your spouse.
++Stay away from bad mouthing your spouse.
 Seems obvious, but a little, or big, rant of how your spouse dropped the ball on something can be really hurtful to your spouse.
 Not only will they feel embarrassed, but people may judge and view your spouse through a negative lens.

 If you find yourself triggered* by someone’s post, ask yourself these questions…

-Note:*a “trigger” is a wound or bruise you have about a certain topic that brings up a “fight or flight” response in your brain when you come across it, as it reminds you of something you believed to be unfair or unjust in your own life.
+*A “trigger” is a wound or bruise you have about a certain topic that brings up a “fight or flight” response in your brain when you come across it, as it reminds you of something you believed to be unfair or unjust in your own life.

-Am I being closed-minded about this?
+- Am I being closed-minded about this?

-Am I being too sensitive?
+- Am I being too sensitive?

-Do I have realistic expectations of this person or account?
+- Do I have realistic expectations of this person or account?

-Could I be misunderstanding what they’re trying to communicate?
+- Could I be misunderstanding what they’re trying to communicate?

-Am I someone who is okay to agree to disagree with others while still showing respect?
+- Am I someone who is okay to agree to disagree with others while still showing respect?

-Am I being stubborn and prideful?
+- Am I being stubborn and prideful?

-Am I feeling insecure about myself right now?
+- Am I feeling insecure about myself right now?

-Am I feeling triggered?
+- Am I feeling triggered?
 If so, what is that I am feeling and why?

-Does this account/person bring me more joy or frustration?
+- Does this account/person bring me more joy or frustration?

-Am I just having an off day and need to go for a walk without looking at my phone?
+- Am I just having an off day and need to go for a walk without looking at my phone?

-Am I open to hearing another perspective and why?
+- Am I open to hearing another perspective and why?

+At the end of the day, be sure to follow the 90/10 rule.
 If 90% of the time, this person or account is enjoyable, helpful, and inspiring, keep on following.
 But, if you find yourself unhappy, triggered, disagreeing with the majority of their posts, or even feeling left out, unfollow and don’t regret it!